ad-freiburg/ad-blog/content/post/project-qlever-cloud-benchmark/index.md

 This was my Master's project at the AD chair, supervised by Prof. Hannah Bast and Robin Textor-Falconi.
 The goal was to *"Deploy QLever in the cloud and evaluate its performance in comparison to related systems, in particular Amazon Neptune."* I deployed both systems on AWS (Frankfurt, `eu-central-1`), ran standardized SPARQL benchmarks on two large RDF datasets, and collected everything into a reproducible evaluation pipeline.

-What follows is the story of what I found including a few surprises, scepticism and shock along the way.
+What follows is the story of what I found, including a few surprises, skepticism and shock along the way.

 ---